 Increased access to the site from construction activities could increase the possibility of illegal collection of animals and increased poaching opportunities.
 Animals may also become entangled or entrapped in temporary fencing or excavations.
-Increased frequency of vehicle movement associated with construction activity increases the possibility of vehicles colliding with animals resulting in roadkill fatalities.
+Increased frequency of vehicle movement associated with construction activity in the broader area increases the possibility of vehicles colliding with animals, resulting in roadkill fatalities.
 Tortoises, snakes and amphibians are particularly susceptible to collisions; however, many other species are also at risk such as Aardwolf, Bat-eared Fox, rabbits/hares, Steenbok and porcupine, particularly at night.
 Many of these impacts can, however, be effectively managed or mitigated against.

-Nature of the impact: Direct impact to fauna caused by construction activities, such as increased risk of injury or mortality from collision with vehicles due to increased traffic, the increased possibility of illegal hunting, poaching, persecution or harvesting of fauna received? ΝΟ Has public comment been included in mitigation measures? Νο
+Nature of the impact: Direct impact to fauna caused by construction activities, such as increased risk of injury or mortality from collision with vehicles due to increased traffic, the increased possibility of illegal hunting, poaching, persecution or harvesting of fauna